gauravkasar96/Business-Insights-360/README.md

 Business Insights 360 is a powerful Power BI dashboard designed for AtliQ Hardware to deliver an in-depth analysis of critical metrics across departments.
 With a focus on actionable insights, it enables stakeholders to make strategic, data-driven decisions to propel the company’s growth amidst a competitive market.

 # Access the Dashboard
-Discover the live dashboard and unlock valuable insights- [Click Here](http://bit.ly/4fJNvm0).
+- Discover the live dashboard and unlock valuable insights- [Click Here](http://bit.ly/4fJNvm0).

+- Take a quick glance from the presenation video- [Video](https://drive.google.com/file/d/13sBcYSoDuum_X5UrfcNMHCtdxjsWKDQg/view?usp=drive_link)

 # Key Highlights
 - **Finance View:** Evaluate profitability, product performance, and net sales trends in detail.